Skip to main content

 Why did my GE refrigerator water dispenser suddenly stop working?

-The two most common sudden failures are a frozen water line in the door and a clogged filter that finally choked off flow.
-A frozen line usually follows a freezer set too cold (below 0F) or a door left ajar.
-A filter that is months overdue restricts flow until almost nothing comes out.
-Both are checkable in a few minutes before you call anyone.
+The two most common causes are a frozen water line in the door and a clogged filter.
+A frozen line usually follows a freezer set below 0F or a door left ajar.
+A filter that's months overdue restricts flow until almost nothing comes out.
+Both are worth checking before you call, but if neither fixes it, the inlet valve or a control fault is likely the cause and that needs professional diagnosis.

 How do I know if the water line is frozen?

 Press the dispenser and listen.
-If you hear the dispenser switch click and the fill valve hum but get no water, suspect a frozen line in the door tubing.
-Unplug the fridge for two hours and try again.
-If water returns, the line was iced.
-Raise the freezer temperature toward 0 to 5F so it does not refreeze.
+If you hear the switch click and the fill valve hum but get no water, a frozen door line is the likely cause.
+You can unplug the fridge for two hours and retest.
+If water comes back, the line was iced.
+Adjust the freezer toward 0 to 5F to reduce the chance of it refreezing.
+If it ices up again within a week, the door tubing or gasket needs professional attention before it causes a bigger problem.

 Can a water filter stop the dispenser completely?

 Yes.
-A filter past its replacement window, or an off-brand filter that does not seat correctly, can restrict flow to a trickle or nothing.
+A filter past its service window, or an off-brand cartridge that doesn't seat right, can restrict flow to a trickle or nothing.
 On most GE models the filter is rated for six months.
-Replace it with the correct OEM cartridge, run two to three gallons through to purge air, and retest.
+Swapping in the correct OEM cartridge and running a few gallons through to purge air is a safe first step.
+If flow doesn't come back after that, call us.
+The problem is further upstream and needs hands-on diagnosis.

 When should I stop troubleshooting and call a technician?